bitshares/bitshares.github.io-old/_technologies/en/delegated-proof-of-stake-consensus.md

 From time to time, it is necessary to upgrade a network to add new features.
 Under DPOS, all changes must be triggered by active stakeholder approval.
 While it is technically possible for the witnesses to collude and change their software unilaterally, it is not in their interest to do so.
-Witnesses are selected based upon their commitment to remain neutral to block chain policy.
+Witnesses are selected based upon their commitment to remain neutral to blockchain policy.
 Remaining neutral protects witnesses against allegations that they are the administrators/managers/owners/operators of the network.
 A witness is merely an employee of the stakeholders.